Compensating to correct the intonation: Part I

 Here is a typical Martin belly bridge.
 Much copied, we've all seen this bridge, or minor variants of it.

-Years of listening to clients and other players bemoaning how Martins (in particular, but not exclusively, since so many other makers copy Martin) intonate sharp as the low E is fretted up the neck made clear that the saddle was simply in the wrong place.
-It needed to be moved back a) so the vibrating string was longer and b) so the fretted notes came closer to what they should be.
+Years of listening to clients and other players bemoaning how Martins (in particular, but not exclusively, since so many other makers copy Martin) intonate sharp as the low E is capoed or fretted up the neck made clear that that end of the saddle was simply in the wrong place.
+Originally deployed on a 24.9" scale, it never worked well above the third fret.
+The bass end of the saddle needed to be moved back a) so the vibrating string was longer and b) so the fretted notes came closer to what they should be.
+That's basic compensation.

-The bridge has a "footprint" on the top, and so it can't be moved, and most of the time, fortunately, the high E is fairly correct, so here then is the simplest cure: put the saddle where it belongs.
+The bridge has a "footprint" on the top, and so it can't be moved, and most of the time, fortunately, the high E is fairly correct, so here, then, is the simplest cure: put the saddle where it belongs, and don't mess with the bridge placement at all.

 To do this you fill the slot with ebony (or rosewood, as appropriate) and cut a new one.
-The point of contact for the high E is usually left precisely where it was, but the point of contact for the low E ends up farther back.
+The point of contact for the high E is usually left precisely where it was, assuming it was spot on, but the point of contact for the low E ends up farther back.

 Here's another look at the basic factory bridge.
 The yellow line is for a reference on the location of the bridge pin holes.
 (It also shows how the belly bridge evolved from the earlier pyramid and 1x6 configuration).

 Now have a look at the image below.
-The footprint of the bridge remains the same, but the bridgepins and the saddle are both moved - reference the yellow line in the two sketches, above and below.
+The footprint of the bridge remains the same, but it shows a new bridge with the bridgepins and the saddle both moved - reference the yellow line in the two sketches, above and below.
 Now there's room for the ideal saddle angle and for string approach from the bridgepin holes because the bridgepins are moved back.
 The only way to accomplish this is to start over:

 • remove the old bridge

-• new bridgeplate - includes filling the original holes in the spruce top as well
+• new (or repaired) bridgeplate - includes filling the original holes in the spruce top as well

 • new bridge from scratch